 Field Operations

-The Field Operations Division is the most visible division within the Universtiy of Arizona Police Department providing patrol operations 24 hours a day.
-These services include providing the initial police response to 911 calls for service, and investigative follow-up.
+The Field Operations Division is the most visible division within the University of Arizona Police Department, providing patrol operations 24 hours a day.
+These services include providing the initial police response to 911 calls for service and investigative follow-up.

 Patrol officers work primarily on ABOR-controlled property, but maintain a concurrent patrol boundary and working agreement with the Tucson Police Department.
-UAPD officers regularly patrol the University commmunity between 8th Street, Lester Street, Euclid Avenue and Campbell Avenue.
+UAPD officers regularly patrol the University community between 8th Street, Lester Street, Euclid Avenue, and Campbell Avenue.
 Additionally, several subunits make up the Field Operations Division.
 To learn more about the Field Operations' units or command staff, see below.

 Units